opendaylight/docs/docs/release-process/managed-release.rst

 validate-autorelease job.
 Unmanaged Projects can release artifacts at any time using the release job.
-To take part in the final release, Unmanaged Projects will need to run the release job with the version of the final distribution no later than one week before RC0.
+To take part in the final release, Unmanaged Projects will need to run the release job with the version of the final distribution no later than one week before code freeze.

 Added to Final Distribution POM
 +++++++++++++++++++++++++++++++

-In order to be included in the final distribution, Unmanaged Projects must submit a patch to include themselves in the final distribution pom.xml file no later than one week before RC0.
+In order to be included in the final distribution, Unmanaged Projects must submit a patch to include themselves in the final distribution pom.xml file no later than one week before code freeze.
 Projects should only be added to the final distribution pom.xml after they have published artifacts with the release job to avoid breaking the build.